Esri/arcgis-pro-sdk-community-samples/Map-Exploration/OverlayGroundSurface/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. Download the Community Sample data (see under the 'Resources' section for downloading sample data).
 The sample data contains a folder called 'C:\Data\Configurations\Projects' with sample data required for this solution.
 Make sure that the Sample data (specifically CommunitySampleData-3D-04-06-2020.zip) is unzipped into c:\data and c:\data\PolyTest is available.
+1. This solution is using the **Newtonsoft.Json NuGet**.
+If needed, you can install the NuGet from the "NuGet Package Manager Console" by using this script: "Install-Package Newtonsoft.Json".
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
 1. Click Start button to debug ArcGIS Pro.
 1. Open the Pro project file: PolyTest.aprx in the C:\Data\PolyTest\ folder.
 Open the 'Graphic Test' tab in ArcGIS Pro.